The

 is said that Lord Brahma emerged from Navel from Vishnu.
 If we read

-of visible light known, but silver mirrors must be given a protective
+reflector of visible light known, but silver mirrors must be given

 This

-Brahma created Universe by slowing of cosmic rays and storing them.
+that Brahma created Universe by slowing of cosmic rays and storing

 Photons